chadwatson/react-remote-resource/README.md

 ### How does it work?

-`react-remote-resource` creates `resources` that act as the single point of truth for a specific remote resource. `resources` are composible, allowing flexibility.
+`react-remote-resource` creates composible `resources` that act as the single point of truth for a remote resource.

 #### Lifecycle

-- When a `resource` is used, it will check against an internal cache for a valid data entry.

-  - If the `resource` finds a valid entry, it will return the data.
+When a `resource` is used, it will check against an internal cache for a valid data entry.
+If the `resource` finds a valid entry, it will return the data.
 Otherwise the `load` function, which returns a Promise, will be invoked and thrown.

-- The nearest `RemoteResourceBoundary`, using `Suspsense` under the hood, will catch the Promise from the `load` function, and render the `fallback` until all outstanding Promises resolve.

-  - If any of the Promises reject, the `RemoteResourceBoundary` calls `renderError` and `onLoadError` (if provided) otherwise it returns the `children`.
+The nearest `RemoteResourceBoundary`, using `Suspsense` under the hood, will catch the Promise from the `load` function, and render the `fallback` until all outstanding Promises resolve.
+If any of the Promises reject, the `RemoteResourceBoundary` calls `renderError` and `onLoadError` (if provided) otherwise it returns the `children`.

 This provides a straightforward and consistent way to use data from remote resources throughout your app without over-fetching, or the headache and boilerplate of Redux or some other data management library.

 &nbsp;

----

 &nbsp;